Registering to vote

 You can only vote in elections if your name is on the register of electors, being registered can also improve your credit rating.
 To find out more go to the electoral register.

-Electoral registration changed in June 2014.
-Each person is now responsible for registering themselves.
+Each person is responsible for registering themselves.
 You can register online (external link).

-You now need to provide a few more details to register - including your national insurance number and date of birth.
+You will need to provide a few more details to register - including your national insurance number and date of birth.

-The changes makes the Electoral Register more secure.
+The changes make the Electoral Register more secure.

 You can register to vote from the age of 16 but you cannot vote in any elections until you are 18 years of age.

 Between December and September the electoral register is updated each month.
-You can contact the Electoral Services Office to find out exactly when your details will be added.
-Contact 01695 585014 or email email@example.com
+You can contact the Elections Team to find out exactly when your details will be added.
+Contact 01695 585014 or email firstname.lastname@example.org

 If you have moved recently you will need to re-register.
 The easiest way to register is online register to vote online (external link).